ahfhafh/105CSPC/Ass 1/Intergalactic Assailants/README.md

 Download all the files as a ZIP.
 Extract to folder.
 Open terminal and open directory where you downloaded the files.
-Type in "javac -cp .;junit-4.12.jar;hamcrest-core-1.3.jar *.java" to compile all the files.
+Type in "javac *.java" to compile all the files.
-Type in java GUI in the terminal to run the game.
+Type in "java GUI" in the terminal to run the game.

 ## Credits
 T10G4